miatsivitse/Big-Data-ETL/README.md

 - The average number of reviews given by each unqiue customer was 1.20
 - The average star rating of mobile apps was 4.08
 - The total count of reviews with a 5 star rating was 447,716

+I found that overall, each unqiue customer gave more total reviews for mobile apps than furniture.
+This insight was evidenced by the total number of customers who gave more than 10 reviews between the two datasets, as well as the average number of reviews given by each customer.

+The average star rating of reviews was very similar, but slightly higher on furniture (avg = 4.08) compared to mobile apps (avg = 3.98 stars).

+Overall, mobile apps had a higher total quantity of five-star reviews given by customers in comparison to furniture reviews.

 ## Resources
  Amazon Customer Review Datasets: https://s3.amazonaws.com/amazon-reviews-pds/tsv/index.txt